Deducteam/lambdapi/doc/commands.rst

 requires C, then the symbols of C are also imported in the current environment.

-A required module can be aliased.
+A required module also can be aliased.

 ::

    require std.bool;
    require church.list as list;

-Note that ``require`` always takes as argument a qualified identifier.
+Note that ``require`` always takes as arguments qualified identifiers.
 See :doc:`module` for more details.

 .. _rule: